victoriamccray/Hackathon/README.md

 ### Day 6: Neuroethics and Bias
 **Presenter: Victoria McCray**
-- Understanding open-source principles and collaborative workflows
+- Understand the significance of fairness and inclusivity in AI and neurotechnology
-- Proficiency in using Python for neuroscientific analysis
+- Explore the ethical implications of emerging technologies, particularly in neuroimaging and AI
-- Practical experience in contributing to open-source projects on GitHub
+- Inclusive practices for data collection in experimental and clinical research
-- Insight into real-world applications of Python in neuroscience
+- Discuss experimental, inferential, and algorithmic biases

 ### Days 7–8: Open Science in Africa
 **Presenter: Eberechi Wogu, African Brain Data Network**